pudly/schmopera-hugo/content/articles/mahlers-2nd-in-memory-of-elizabeth-krehm.md

 ---
-title: "Mahler's 2nd: in memory of Elizabeth Krehm"
+title: "Mahler&#039;s 2nd: in memory of Elizabeth Krehm"
 ---

 Next month in Toronto, you can hear some spectacular music while supporting a great cause.